zessesni/CMSE202Financial3/README.md

+Which notebook to use:
+CMSE 202 Financial 3 Official.ipynb

 How to run the code:

 There are three classes: one for each natural disaster.
 To run the code, engage the class for the natural disaster you want.
 Then, pick an industry to go along with it.